-While most rides are safe and uneventful, there are enough bad news headlines that every passenger should think about his or her personal safety before getting into a vehicle with a stranger.
+While most rides are safe and uneventful, every solo passenger – female or male – should think about his or her personal safety before getting into a vehicle with a stranger.

-Here is what you can do to stay safe with any car service, including Uber, Lyft, Via, and other companies, in New York City and anywhere in the world you use an app-based rideshare or traditional car service.
+Here is what you can do to stay safe with any car service, including Uber, Lyft, Via, and other companies, in NYC and anywhere in the world you use an app-based rideshare.

 Recent Rideshare Service Crimes